Who can buy at OFG?

 Is there a cut-off time to place STC orders?

-Monday is an exception to this rule.
-You have until 11:00 pm on Sunday night to place your order for the next morning pick-up.
+You have until 11:00 pm in the evening to make your purchases for the next day

 What are Pail deposits?

 OFG offers hydrated floral product ready for you to take and re-sell right away.
 Water in pails is treated with preservative.
 All pails require a deposit which varies depending on pail size.
 You will see the deposit charge on your invoice.
-Deposits are mostly refundable when you return the pails to the pail department on your next visit.
-There is $0.50 cent cleaning fee deducted for each pail.
+Deposits are refundable when you return the pail to the pail department on your next visit.
+There is $0.65 cent cleaning fee deducted for each pail.

 How do Access fees work?
 What are my options?

-Access fees (previously called seat fees) are paid annually and are required by all buyers.
+Access fees are paid annually and are required by all buyers.
 There are 2 programs:

 Any other fees I should know about?

-There is a one-time registration fee of $100.
-There is also a nominal 1% fee on all purchases that will be included on your invoice.
+There is a nominal admin fee on all purchases that will be included on your invoice.
 The only other addition is HST.